FullStaQD/architecture/docs/scenario-based-analysis/quantum-simulation.md

 2. Layout Stage
     - This stage maps the input circuit's virtual qubits to the target's physical hardware qubits.
-    - Ideally, the algorithm maps the qubit that interact the most next to each other.
+    - The algorithm tries to map the qubits that interact the most next to each other.
-    - While it does not guarantee continuous connectivity or direct execution validity, finding an optimal initial layout is a important, computationally expensive step that minimizes error rates and reduces the need for subsequent routing.

 3. Routing Stage
     - As described in the step before, a perfect connectivity between the qubits can not always be achieved.
 Therefore this stage adds additional operations to adapt to these constraints.